Planning the conduct of an Evidence Synthesis

 - Use CEE resources but otherwise have no engagement in terms of registering, publishing or meeting CEE Standards.
 In this case we simply hope that the use of CEE resources will help you improve aspects of your evidence synthesis.

-- Use CEE resources and register your Title and Protocol in PROCEED but then have no further engagement in terms of publishing and meeting CEE standards.
+- Use CEE resources and register your Protocol in PROCEED but then have no further engagement in terms of publishing and meeting CEE standards.
 Registering your Title and Protocol in PROCEED is free (including feedback from Editors) and will help you plan your evidence synthesis to a high standard.

 - Fully engage with CEE to register and publish your evidence synthesis to CEE standards.
-This will involve registering your Title and Protocol in PROCEED and publishing (subject to peer review) your evidence synthesis in Environmental Evidence.
+This will involve registering your Protocol in PROCEED and publishing (subject to peer review) your evidence synthesis in Environmental Evidence.
 The latter involves an Article Processing Charge (see the journal website for latest details on price and potential waivers).
 Authors committing to the CEE process also have the option to submit their protocol for publication in Environmental Evidence (subject to peer review and in addition to registration in PROCEED).
 This option will involve a separate Article Processing Charge.

 3.2 Planning an evidence synthesis to CEE Standards